Exemplar Fine-Tuning for 3D Human Model Fitting Towards In-the-Wild 3D Human Pose Estimation: Exemplar Fine Tuning

-By contrast, \textbf{regression-based approaches} predict the SMPL parameters $\bTheta$ directly from geometric and non-geometric 2D cues $\bI$, including raw images~\cite{kanazawa2018end} and sparse~\cite{martinez2017simple} and dense~\cite{xu2019denserac} keypoints.
-The mapping is implemented by a neural network $\bTheta = \Phi_\mathbf{w}(\bI)$ trained on a combination of indoor datasets~\cite{h36m_pami,mehta2017monocular} with 3D ground-truth and in-the-wild ones~\cite{lin2014microsoft,Andriluka-14} with only 2D annotations.
-This is done by optimizing
+In contrast, \textbf{regression-based approaches} predict the model parameters $\bTheta$ directly from image-based cues $\bI$ such as raw RGB values~\cite{kanazawa2018end} and sparse~\cite{martinez2017simple} and dense~\cite{xu2019denserac} keypoints.
+The mapping is implemented by a neural network $\bTheta = \Phi_\mathbf{w}(\bI)$.
+Learning uses a number of example images $\bI_i$ with ground truth annotations for 2D keypoints $\bhj_i$, 3D keypoints $\hat{\mathbf{J}}_i$ and SMPL model parameters $\hat{\bTheta}_i$, which may in whole or in part be available, depending on the dataset (e.g.~\cite{h36m_pami,mehta2017monocular} for 3D and~\cite{lin2014microsoft,Andriluka-14} for 2D annotations).
+Learning then optimizes the following training objective:

-adding to the 2D re-projection loss $L_\text{2D}$ the reconstruction losses $L_{\mathbf{J}}$ and $L_{\bTheta}$ for the 3D joints and SMPL parameters, where $\bhj_i$, $\hat{\mathbf{J}}_i$ and $\hat{\bTheta}_i$ are, respectively, the ground truth 2D joints, 3D joints, and SMPL parameters for the $i$-th training samples $\bI_i$. $\mu_i$ and $\tau_i$ are loss-balancing coefficients and they can be set to zero for samples that do not have 3D annotations.
-The parameters for the camera projection function $\pi$ can be predicted as additional outputs of the neural network $\bphi$~\cite{kanazawa2018end,humanMotionKanazawa19, xu2019denserac,kolotouros2019spin}.
+where $\mu_i$ and $\tau_i$ are loss-balancing coefficients which can be set to zero for samples that do not have 3D annotations.
+The camera projection $\pi$ is often predicted as additional output of the neural network $\bphi$~\cite{kanazawa2018end,humanMotionKanazawa19, xu2019denserac,kolotouros2019spin}.

-During training, the regressor $\bphi_{\mathbf{w}^*}$ acquires an implicit prior on possible human poses, optimized for 3D reconstruction.
-This is arguably stronger than the prior $L_\text{prior}$ used by fitting methods, which are learned separately, on different 3D data, and tend to regress to a mean solution.
-On the other hand, while both fitting and regression methods aim at minimizing the same 2D reprojection error $L_\text{2D}$, fitting methods do so explicitly for each sample, obtaining more accurate 2D fits, while regression methods minimize this loss only at training time.
+During training, the regressor $\bphi_{\mathbf{w}^*}(\bI)$ learns implicitly a prior on possible human poses, conditioned on the 2D input cues $\bI$.
+This is arguably stronger than the prior $L_\text{prior}$ used by fitting methods, which are learned separately, on different 3D data, and, being unconditional, tend to regress to a mean solution.
+On the other hand, fitting methods explicitly minimize the 2D re-projection error $L_\text{2D}$ at test time, thus resulting in better 2D fits than regression methods that only minimize this term during training.